Non-asymptotic entanglement distillation: Introduction

-However, in a realistic setting, the resources are finite and the number of independent and identically distributed (i.i.d.) prepared states is necessarily limited.
-More importantly, it is hard to perform coherent state manipulations over a very large numbers of qubits.
-Therefore, it is important to characterize how well we can distill maximally entangled states from finite copies of prepared states.
-In the non-asymptotic setting, one also has to make a trade-off between the distillation rate and infidelity tolerance.
+The conventional approach to studying entanglement distillation is to consider the asymptotic limit (first-order asymptotics), assuming our access to an unbounded number of i.i.d copies of a quantum state.
+In a realistic setting, however, the resources are finite and the number of i.i.d prepared states is necessarily limited.
+More importantly, it is very difficult to perform coherent state manipulations over large numbers of systems.
+Therefore, it becomes crucial to characterize how well we can faithfully distill maximally entangled states from a finite number of copies of the prepared states.
+Since the first-order asymptotics are insufficient to give a precise estimation when $n$ is finite, it is necessary to consider higher order asymptotics.
+Specifically, we consider estimating the optimal distillation rate $r_n$ for $n$ copies of the state to the order $\sqrt{n}$, for example, $r_n = a + \frac{b}{\sqrt{n}} + O\big(\frac{\log n}{n}\big)$, where $a$ and $b$ are the so-called first and second-order asymptotics respectively.
+The first-order term $a$ determines the asymptotic rate of $r_n$ while the second-order term $b$ indicates how fast the rate $r_n$ converges to $a$.
+The second-order estimation is especially accurate for large blocklength $n$ where the higher-order term $O\big(\frac{\log n}{n}\big)$ is negligible.
+In particular, for practical use, it is desirable to find efficiently computable coefficients $a,b$.

-The study of such non-asymptotic scenarios has recently garnered great interest in classical information theory (e.g., \cite{Polyanskiy2010,Hayashi2009,Tan2014}) as well as in quantum information theory (e.g., \cite{Wang2012,Renes2011,Tomamichel2013a, Berta2011a,Leung2015c,Datta2013c,Matthews2014,Beigi2015,Tomamichel2015b,Tomamichel2016,Wang2016g,Cheng2017b,Chubb2017}).
+The study of such non-asymptotic scenarios has recently garnered great interest in classical information theory (e.g., \cite{Polyanskiy2010,Hayashi2009,Tan2014}) as well as in quantum information theory (e.g., \cite{Wang2012,Renes2011,Berta2011,Tomamichel2013a,Leung2015c,Datta2013c,Matthews2014,Beigi2015,Tomamichel2015b,Tomamichel2016,Wang2016g,Cheng2017b,Chubb2017}).
 Here we study the setting of entanglement distillation.
 A non-asymptotic analysis of entanglement distillation will help us better exploit the power of entanglement in a realistic setting.
-Previously, the one-shot distillable entanglement was studied in \cite{Buscemi2010b,Brandao2011a}, but their bounds are not efficiently computable.
-The Rains bound \cite{Rains2001} and the hashing bound \cite{Devetak2005d} are arguably the best general upper and lower bound for distillable entanglement, respectively.
-However, these bounds do not provide sufficiently good evaluation about entanglement distillation with finite resources.
+Previously, the one-shot distillable entanglement was studied in~\cite{Buscemi2010b,Brandao2011a}.
+But these bounds are not known to be computable in general, which makes it difficult to apply them as experimental benchmarks.
+These one-shot bounds are not suitable to establish second-order estimations either.
+Datta and Leditzky studied the second-order estimation of distillable entanglement under LOCC operations for pure states \cite{Datta2015a}.
+Here, we go beyond their results by considering more general operations and states.